ethereum/mist/README.md

 ## Development

+For development, Meteor server is run to assist with live reload and CSS injection.
+However, as the target is DApps, deployments should preprocess the assets with the `meteor-build-client` packcage.

 ### Dependencies

 To run mist in development you need [Node.js NPM](https://nodejs.org) and [Meteor](https://www.meteor.com/install) installed.
 When this is done, install Electron: